siggraph-pin-pression-gripper/pin-pression-gripper-video/README.md

-# pin-pression-gripper-video
+# Project of Designing Pin-pression Gripper and Learning its Dexterous Grasping with Online In-hand Adjustment
-### Project of Designing Pin-pression Gripper and Learning its Dexterous Grasping with Online In-hand Adjustment
+## Introduction
 In this project, we introduce a novel pin-pression gripper that features adjusting its finger shape to conform to the target object.
 We carefully devise a reinforcement learning algorithm to handle the online grasping skills.